VanceCole/roofs/README.md

 # FoundryVTT Module

 Issues:
-- A) Pixi - Overhead tiles should sync updates of underlying tile transforms

-- Toggle visibility of tile should toggle visibility of roof
+- C) Toggle visibility of tile should toggle visibility of roof

-Features:
-- Player tokens should optionally automatically reveal when moving under roofs
+- D) zIndex should work
+- E) Copy and paste should work
+- F) Animated tiles should start playing when moved to roof
+- H) Icons are ugly

 ## Changelog

+Hard:
+- G) Player tokens should automatically reveal when moving under roofs